 Welcome to the Community in Christ Church

-Situated in Old Melville at 34 4th Avenue, we meet Sundays at 17h30 for worship.
+We meet Sundays at 17h30 for worship at Glenshiel, located at 19 Woolston Rd, Johannesburg.
 What we do, preach, sing and pray is aimed to promote life in all its forms.
 In this we follow Jesus who proclaimed that he has come so that we can have life and have it abundantly.

 We pride ourselves as being one of the more progressive faith communities in Johannesburg.
 Diversity is regarded as a positive and we are a warm-hearted inclusive community.